AstroStucky/website/content/drafts/organically-partitioning-space.md

-Title: Organically Partitioning Space
-Date: 2020-09-28 23:46
+---
-Author: Thomas Stucky
+author: Thomas Stucky
-Category: Game Development
+category: Game Development
+date: 2020-09-28 23:46
-Slug: organically-partitioning-space
+slug: organically-partitioning-space
-Status: hidden
+status: hidden
+title: Organically Partitioning Space
+...

 Start with an empty canvas.
 Randomly dot it with ink.
 You'll get something like this.